betagouv/service-national-universel/terraform/environments/ci/README.md

 Every update to the PR triggers updates on the test environments.

-Test environment are created only if the branch name of the PR follows on of these patterns:
+Test environment are created by default except if the branch name of the PR follows on of these patterns:

+- \*-no-ci-\*
-- \*-ci-\*
+- no-ci-\*
-- ci-*
+- \*no-ci
-- *-ci
+- equivalent with underscores

 Associated github workflows :